microsoft/language-server-protocol/_specifications/lsp/3.17/specification.md

 export interface TextDocumentSyncOptions {
 	/**
 	 * Open and close notifications are sent to the server.
 If omitted open
-	 * close notification should not be sent.
+	 * close notifications should not be sent.
 	 */
 	openClose?: boolean;